Shreya-BV/ThinkingToCoding_Shreya/README.md

 ~~~

 # What I Learned
-I learned how to take input from the user in Python and process it.
+Learned how to take dynamic user input and process strings in Python.

-understood how to use a loop to check each character in a string.
+Understood how to implement loop and conditional logic to count vowels in a sentence.

-learned how to count vowels using a simple condition check.
-understood how uppercase and lowercase letters can be handled together.
+Learned how to handle both uppercase and lowercase characters using a predefined vowel set.

-learned how to connect Python to MongoDB using PyMongo.
+Gained hands-on experience connecting Python to MongoDB using the PyMongo library.

-understood how a database and collection are created automatically in MongoDB.
+Learned how MongoDB databases and collections are created and accessed programmatically.

-learned how to store data in MongoDB in document (JSON) format.
+Understood how to store application data in MongoDB using document-based storage.

-understood the importance of storing results in a database instead of just printing them.
+Learned how to capture and store timestamps using Python’s datetime module.

+Implemented exception handling to manage database connection issues and invalid user input.

+Learned how to make a program more robust by preventing crashes using try and except.

+Gained basic understanding of backend data persistence concepts.
 # Execution Screenshot